elixir-europe/rdmkit/pages/your_tasks/costs_data_management.md

 #### Costs for making data available (publishing/sharing) and preserving
-* Data sharing: Where do you plan to share and/ or preserve your data and are there some direct costs that the service provider charges, e.g. per € per GB /year?
-Remember to take into consideration that cleaning the data to a format that it can be shared as well as discovery metadata creation will take time.
+* Data sharing: Where do you plan to share and/or preserve your data and are there some direct costs that the service provider charges, e.g. per GB or per year basis?
+Remember to take into consideration that cleaning the data to a format that it can be shared as well as discovery of metadata creation will take time.
 * Consent for data sharing: Establish a point of contact for data access where access is controlled and consider costs for administering this.
-* File formats: Do you need to convert your data to a different (open or standard) format for sharing or preserving data and do you need additional software or hardware for this?
+* File formats: Do you need to convert your data to a different (open or standard) format for sharing or preserving data? and, do you need additional software or hardware for this?
 In addition to time, software might cause costs.